backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/API Gateway DVA.md

 - *Making changes in the API Gateway does not mean they're effective*.
 	- We need to **deploy or redeploy them (to a new or existing stage)**.
 - **Staging refers to the process of deploying the API**.
+- *API stages are included in the URL* that you use to invoke the API.
 - **Changes are deployed to Stages** (as many as you want).
 	- Use the naming you like for stages (dev, test, prod)
 	- Each *stage has its own configuration parameters*